Che's quiet revolution

-South African allrounder Denys Morkel, born today, bowled fast-medium away-swingers with an easy action and plenty of pace off the pitch and was a fine driver on the both sides of the wicket and shone in his first overseas tour to England in 1929, taking 14 wickets and scoring 321 runs in five Tests.
+South African allrounder Denys Morkel, born today, bowled fast-medium away-swingers with an easy action and plenty of pace off the pitch and was a fine driver on both sides of the wicket and shone in his first overseas tour to England in 1929, taking 14 wickets and scoring 321 runs in five Tests.
 But having decided to move to England, he was unavailable to play the MCC in 1930-31.
-He did make South Africa's tour to Australia in 1931-32 but was a disappointment, mostly because of ill-health.
+He did make South Africa's tour to Australia in 1931-32 but was a disappointment, mostly because of poor health.
 He set up a business in the motor trade in Nottingham, which became a flourishing concern.

 Birth of Lendl Simmons, nephew of Phil, and a West Indies opening batsman.
 Simmons scored a half-century in his second ODI in 2006, and got a game in the World Cup next year.
 He got into the Test side in 2009 and starred for West Indies in the World T20 that year.
 However, his form waned thereafter, in every format, and he spent a year out before turning 2011 into a bumper year in one-dayers, with eight half-centuries and one hundred in 13 innings between April and December.
 He quit Tests in 2014 to focus on the shorter formats and has been a regular in various T20 leagues.

 This one was, though.
 With the poor Victorians on the receiving end again, The Don slammed 167 in the second innings to set up a comfortable NSW win.
 For good measure, Bradman snapped up the last wicket.